yasminebassil/neurobio_sim/M4D2_Lab_E3_Solution.md

 # Answer:
 # This non_vis_data matrix is 111x250, which means that there are 27,750 entries.
 # Out of these number of entries, 590 of them are 1's.
 There were 590 spikes
-# in the total visual neurons over time.
+# in the total non-visual neurons over time.

 ```